python/devguide/documentation/style-guide.rst

 Good example (establishing confident knowledge in the effective use of the language):

-    A best practice for using files is use a try/finally pair to explicitly close a file after it is used.
+    A best practice for using files is to use a try/finally pair to explicitly close a file after it is used.
 Alternatively, using a with-statement can achieve the same effect.
 This assures that files are flushed and file descriptor resources are released in a timely manner.